zwawrzaszek/TEAM/readme.txt

 5. Pick your role in roles.txt; if you want to switch with someone before Wednesday use Slack or e-mail them to discuss.
 6. Add at least 2 ideas—preferably consonant with your role—to pitch_ideas.txt .

+---
+Due By *Thursday* (2020-05-28)

+7. Make at least 1 meaningful edit to the formal pitch.txt .
+8. Post at least 1 message in each Slack sub-channel associated with your role's deliverables (eg, lead dev would post in the HLD and LLD channels).
+9. Create [deliverable abbreviation]_ideas.txt file in the root directory for each deliverable you are the primary responsible party for (eg, srs_ideas.txt for the customer advocate; note that some of you will not need to create anything); please make sure you use the proper NKMF headers in your text document, use proper UEWSG-style formatting and syntax, and pay attention to the commit messages: they are easy to write from Git GUI or Git Bash and should follow the format I've outlined—if the message doesn't meet the requirements, I will undo your push and you can try the commit/push again (you'll have to rebase).

+---
+Due By *Saturday* (2020-05-30)

+10. Copyedit of final Pitch document (document specialist only; we're still awaiting *substantive* information from the teacher about filetype and other reqs).

 +++
 Ground Rules